Taking The All Natural Route

 - Winter ~ Peppermint, Wintergreen, Lavender (All Uplifting Oils to Help with the Winter Blues)

 And don’t worry, the oils will NOT stain your clothes!
 Ok so let’s get to this all natural scented fabric softener recipe shall we?
 It is so easy!

 - 15 drops of favorite essential oil (You Can Buy Essential Oils Here)

 - Remove the lid from the vinegar and drop in 15 drops of your essential oil of choice.

 - Securely put the lid back on and shake well.

 - Fill your laundry up as you usually would and in the fabric softener AND bleach container fill it up with the scented fabric softener you just made.
 This will vary from ¼ cup to ½ cup depending on how big your laundry load is.

 - Proceed with washing your clothes as normal.

 Where To Buy Essential Oils

 Buying quality essential oils can be challenging.
 I have done some extensive research to find you the best essential oils for a reasonable price.
-Better yet, I can save you 25% and sell you essential oils at wholesale price!
+Better yet, I can save you 25% and sell you essential oils!